-If you’re looking to stock up on the basics, the verb avoir (to have) is, well… a must-have for your French language shopping list.
+If you’re looking to study the basics, the verb avoir (to have) is, well… a must-have.

 This way of expressing concepts mirrors the English use of “to be.”
 Instead of saying “to be” with an adjective, the way we do in English, the French will use avoir with a noun to express the same idea.

 The best way to understand the concept, however, is to get into some concrete examples.

 Let’s get things started with the classics.
 If you’ve already been learning French for a while, these are probably the avoir expressions that introduced you to the idea in the first place.
 They’re a great way to start understanding the expressions and how they work.